Ylvauk/Django-Spotify/README.md

 ```

 Notice the src and hrefs of our connected files.
-This is the Django way of refrencing the static folder and its contents.
+This is the Django way of referencing the static folder and its contents.

 Refresh your page and check out the awesome new styles and menu functionality!

 ## Rendering Data in a Template

 Now we have the start to a great application!
-But it would be great to start start displaying data on our html.
+But it would be great to start start displaying data on our HTML.
 For this we will be adding an artist list route and using templating to generate a collection of artists on the page.

 For this we will be going through the following steps: